NOVEL-IN-PROGRESS

 Albin chuckled.

-Albin's smile had widened since she'd last seen the man, along with the glint in his eyes.
+Albin's smile had widened since she'd last seen the man, she thought, as well as the glint in his eyes.

-"You know, I done bought the fish shack," he remarked.
+"You know, I done bought the fish shack," he announced proudly.

 "What?"